projectcalico/calico/getting-started/windows-calico/quickstart.md

 1. Copy the Kubernetes kubeconfig file from the master node (default, Location $HOME/.kube/config), to **c:\k\config**.

-1. Download the powershell script, **install-calico-windows.ps1**.
+1. Download the PowerShell script, **install-calico-windows.ps1**.

    ```powershell
    Invoke-WebRequest {{ "/scripts/install-calico-windows.ps1" | absolute_url }} -OutFile c:\install-calico-windows.ps1
    ```

 1. Install Calico for Windows for your datastore with using the default parameters or [customize installation parameters]. (#configure-installation-parameters).
-   The powershell script downloads Calico for Windows release binary, Kubernetes binaries, Windows utilities files, configures Calico for Windows, and starts the Calico service.
+   The PowerShell script downloads Calico for Windows release binary, Kubernetes binaries, Windows utilities files, configures Calico for Windows, and starts the Calico service.

    You do not need to pass a parameter if the default value of the parameter is correct for your cluster.